telesoho/vscode-markdown-paste-image/README.md

   The system message for the LLM model.

   Default value is `You are responsible for converting text content into Markdown format.
 If the original content is HTML, ignore any color or font settings and comments, but retain tables.`

+- `MarkdownPaste.aiPromptFile`

+  The path to the file containing the AI model prompt.
+This file can be used to customize the AI model's behavior and provide additional context for the conversion process.
+The path can be absolute or relative to the workspace folder.
+Predefined variables are supported.

+  Default value is `${fileWorkspaceFolder}/.aiprompt`.

 - `MarkdownPaste.aiTemperature`